kba/ocr-models/README.md

 # ocr-models
 A registry of models for OCR engines

-## Deployment
+## Setup

-Unless you intend to deploy your own version of the model registry, you won't need to actually clone this repo.
+Unless you intend to develop your own version of the model registry, you won't need to actually clone this repo.

 ### Initialize the submodules